Dr. med. Daniel Bányai

 Conjunctivitis: Are you particularly at risk as an athlete?

-Bacterial conjunctivitis is more common among team athletes because close contact with others makes viruses easier to transmit.
-In the following article, we explain how conjunctivitis can be alleviated or prevented altogether.
+Bacterial conjunctivitis is more common in team athletes because close contact with others makes it easier to transmit viruses.
+We explain in the following article how conjunctivitis can be alleviated or prevented at all.

 -

-Prescription sports glasses – 5 tips for buying the right pair
+Sports glasses with prescription – 5 tips for buying glasses

-Although vision contributes significantly to safety during sports, around 40 percent of people with visual impairments train without appropriate sports glasses.
-Read on to learn what to look for when buying and what alternatives are available!
+Although vision contributes significantly to safety during sports, around 40 percent of people with impaired vision exercise without appropriate sports glasses.
+Read on to find out what you should look out for when buying and what other alternatives are available!

 -

-The most common eye diseases in 2026: Dr. Bányai reports
+The most common eye diseases in 2026.
+Dr. med.
+Bányai informed

 -

 Blurred vision?
-Here’s what ophthalmologist Dr. med.
-Bányai recommends.
+This is what ophthalmologist Dr. med.
+Bányai advises

-Have you ever noticed, after getting up or at some point during the day, that your vision becomes briefly blurred or that you feel pressure in your eye?
+Has it ever happened to you after getting up or during the day that you see blurred or feel pressure in the eye for a short time?
 Here’s what you can do about it and what causes blurred vision!

 -

-Visual disturbances are changes in optical perception.
-These include visual field defects, flickering or flashing sensations, and double vision.
-Sometimes vision problems are harmless, but when should you contact an ophthalmologist?
+Changes in optical perception are referred to as visual disturbances.
+These include visual field restrictions, eye fibrillation or double vision.
+Sometimes vision problems are harmless, but when should an ophthalmologist be contacted?

 -

-Does rubbing your eyes cause keratoconus?
+Does eye rubbing lead to keratoconus?
 Dr. med.
-Bányai explains.
+Bányai explains

-Do you find yourself rubbing your eyes more often?
-Chances are you do—rubbing your eyes is a natural reflex when they itch.
-When you’re tired, have dry eyes, or suffer from allergies, many people rub their eyes out of habit.
-Beware of bacteria—read more now!
+Do you rub your eyes more often?
+Probably yes, because eye rubbing is a natural reflex when the eye itches.
+With tiredness, dry eyes and allergies, many people rub their eyes out of habit.
+Beware of bacteria – read more now!

 -

-Laser eye surgery for short-sightedness – What should I know?
+Laser eye surgery for nearsightedness – What should I know?

-To be eligible for laser eye surgery, your myopia should be between 1 and 10 diopters.
-Here you can find out which methods are suitable for correcting myopia and what you need to know.
+In order for laser eye surgery to be performed, myopia should be between 1 & 10 diopters.
+You can find out here which methods are suitable for correcting myopia and what you need to pay attention to.

 -

-Yellowing of the eyes can have various causes.
-It can be caused by certain medications or a range of medical conditions, and in most cases yellow eyes are due to jaundice.
-Learn more about this in the article below.
+Yellowing of the eyes can have different causes.
+Certain medications, a number of medical conditions, and in most cases yellow eyes are due to jaundice.
+Learn more about this in the following post!

 -

-Laser eye surgery & diopters: Up to what diopter value is it possible according to Dr. med.
+Eye lasers & dioptres: up to what value is it possible according to Dr. med.
 Bányai?

-Today, a wide range of refractive errors and diopter levels can be treated with laser surgery.
-In the following article, we explain up to which diopter levels treatment is possible and which methods are appropriate.
+In the meantime, an enormous spectrum of refractive errors and diopter values can be treated with lasers.
+In the following article, we will explain to you up to which values treatment is possible and which methods are suitable.

 -

-Symptoms of retinal detachment – see an ophthalmologist immediately!
+Symptoms of retinal detachment – see an ophthalmologist!